-If you find it necessary to remove the computer cover, first read "Removing the Cover" in Installing Options in Your IntelliStation M Pro for important safety information and instructions.
+If you find it necessary to remove the computer cover, see Chapter 7, "Installing Options Overview" on page 81 for more information.

-POST Message Description 101 102 A failure occurred during testing of the system board and microprocessor.
-106 Action: Have the computer serviced.
-110 111 A memory parity failure occurred during testing of the system board.
-Action: Run the diagnostic programs to verify that a problem exists in a DIMM.
-(See "IBM Enhanced Diagnostics" on page 125 for information about diagnostic programs provided with your computer.)
-Refer to Installing Options in Your IntelliStation M Pro if you need to reconfigure the system memory to aid in identifying the defective DIMM.
+POST Message Description 101 A failure occurred during testing of the system board and microprocessor.
+102 Action: Have the computer serviced.
+106 • 110 A memory parity failure occurred during testing of the system board.
+111 Action: Run the diagnostic programs to verify that a problem exists in a DIMM.
+See "IBM Enhanced Diagnostics" on page 126.
 If you cannot identify the defective DIMM in this way, have the computer serviced.
 114 An adapter read-only memory (ROM) error occurred.
-Action: Remove all adapters that are not required for system startup and reinstall them one at a time, powering on after each is reinstalled.
-When this message displays, replace the adapter just installed.
+Action: Remove all adapters that are not required for system startup and reinstall them one at a time, retesting after each is reinstalled.
+When an adapter fails, replace it.
 If the problem cannot be isolated and corrected, have the computer serviced.
-121 A hardware error occurred.
+151 A real-time clock (RTC) error occurred.
 Action: Have the computer serviced.

-POST Message Description

-151 A real-time clock error occurred.

-Action: Have the computer serviced.

 161 The battery on the system board is dead.
 CAUTION: Danger of explosion if lithium battery is incorrectly replaced.
 Replace the battery with the same or equivalent type recommended by the manufacturer.
 Dispose of batteries as required by local ordinances or regulations.
-(See "Lithium Battery Notice" on page ix and "Replacing the Battery" on page 70 for important information on battery use, disposal, and replacement.)

-Action: Replace the battery
+(See "Lithium Battery Notice" on page ix and "Replacing the Battery" on page 79 for important information on battery use, disposal, and replacement.)
+Action: Replace the battery.
 Note: The computer can be used until you replace the battery.